-People who find it hard to sleep get into a habit of worrying that they can’t sleep which makes it even harder to relax.
+If you find it hard to sleep you can get into a habit of worrying that you won’t be able to sleep which makes it even harder to relax.
 And getting a poor night’s sleep can make it even harder to cope with the problems which may be fuelling negative thoughts.

 This Vicious Cycle of poor sleep diagram shows how this can happen.